Blaney wins at Daytona, Reddick earns final playoff berth

 DAYTONA BEACH, Fla.
-(ABC4) — For all the potential outcomes that could have occurred at Daytona International Speedway on Saturday night, the NASCAR Cup Series regular-season finale was somewhat predictable.
+(AP) — For all the potential outcomes that could have occurred at Daytona International Speedway on Saturday night, the NASCAR Cup Series regular-season finale was somewhat predictable.

 Ryan Blaney ended up in victory lane for the second straight week.
 Kyle Larson, the most dominant driver all year, took home the regular-season trophy.
 Tyler Reddick ended up with the 16th and final playoff spot.
 And the race ended in overtime with a fiery crash that involved nearly half the field.